-Ragdoll cats come in a variety of patterns and colors.
-Each one is absolutely beautiful and elegant in its own right.
-The Ragdoll pictured above, Dandenong Tora Rhianne, is a Seal Mitted with a blaze.
+Ragdoll cat colors and patterns come in a wide variety.
+Each one is gorgeous and elegant in its own right.
+For example, the Ragdoll pictured below, Dandenong Tora Rhianne, is a Seal Mitted with a blaze.
 The blaze is the white stripe that goes down the center of the nose.

-The Ragdoll cat has a soft semi-long coat which does not require as regular a grooming as many other long-haired breeds.
-Ragdolls are born white (unless they are minks) and Ragdoll patterns and colors come in slowly.
+The Ragdoll cat has a soft semi-long coat that does not require as regular a grooming as many other long-haired breeds.
+Ragdolls are born white (unless they are mink cats), and Ragdoll cat colors and patterns come in slowly.

-You can tell seal and blue anywhere from a few days to a week, but you cannot determine chocolate and lilac for 3-4 weeks.
-All color is completely evident by 8-12 weeks but Ragdoll patterns and colors do not come for about 2 years.
+You can tell Seal and Blue anywhere from a few days to a week, but you cannot determine chocolate and lilac for 3-4 weeks.
+All color is entirely evident by 8-12 weeks, but Ragdoll patterns and colors only come for about 2 years.

-Any cat that is a color-pointed breed (like a Ragdoll, Birman, Himalayan, Siamese, etc.) will color later in life basically because the point gene reacts to the surrounding warmth.
-As a result, all point kittens that have been inside their mom, with a constant warm temperature will be born as (almost) complete white.
+Any cat that is a color-pointed breed (like a Ragdoll, Birman, Himalayan, Siamese, etc.) will color later in life because the point gene reacts to the surrounding warmth.
+As a result, all point kittens inside their mom, with a constant warm temperature, will be born (almost) completely white.

-The moment the kittens start to be exposed to the lower ambient temperature they start to color.
-Since their extremities will tend to be colder, they will color the fastest.
-Ragdoll cats will continue to color with age (the older, the less blood will flow through the veins…the darker the cat will become) and they will also continue to vary with season.
+The moment the kittens start to be exposed to the lower ambient temperature, they start to color.
+Since their extremities tend to be colder, they will color the fastest.
+Ragdoll cats will continue to color with age (the older, the less blood will flow through the veins, and the darker the cat will become).
+They will also continue to vary with the season.

-Some full grown Ragdolls will be a hint lighter in summer than in winter.
-Any cat that is a point will color later in life basically because the point gene reacts to the surrounding warmth.
+For example, some full-grown Ragdolls will be slightly lighter in summer than in winter.
+Any cat that is a point will color later in life because the point gene reacts to the surrounding warmth.

 Here is a list of the different Ragdoll cat colors.
-If you are looking for pictures of specific Ragdoll color patterns, they will be on each of the following pages.
+If you are looking for pictures of specific Ragdoll cat colors and patterns, they will be on each of the following pages.